Everyday Data Engineering: Databand’s blog series – A guide on common data engineering activities, written for data engineers by data engineers.

 You can see DAG-related metrics: success DAG run duration, failed DAG run duration, DAG run dependency check time and DAG run schedule delay.

 Complete source code including StatsD mapping config, two Grafana dashboards—one for Cluster overview and another for DAG stats, can be found in our GitHub project: https://github.com/databand-ai/airflow-dashboards/.

-Airflow provides a good out-of-the-box solution for monitoring DAGs and executions.
+Airflow provides a decent out-of-the-box solution for monitoring DAGs, but it lacks accessibility and comprehensiveness.
 In this tutorial we have configured Airflow, StatsD Exporter and Grafana to get nice and useful dashboards.
-Dashboards like these can save a lot of time during troubleshooting cluster health issues like executors being down or DAG parsing being stuck because it has some heavyweight DB query.
+Dashboards like these can save a lot of time when troubleshooting cluster health issues like executors being down or DAG parsing being stuck because it has some heavyweight DB query.
 For more robust and convenient monitoring, alerts should also be configured, but this is out of the scope of the current article.

 Stay tuned for more guides!

 Happy engineering! 🙂